rackerlabs/technical-blog/_posts/2015-04-24-ansible-and-docker.markdown

 ### `pull=always` and `state=reloaded`

 These two options, added in the recent Ansible 1.9.0 release, allow you to use the Docker module to deploy containers in a more idempotent fashion. `pull=always` performs a `docker pull` on the server before anything else is done, even if the image is already present -- this lets you be certain that you're running the latest builds of all of your containers.
 Using `state=reloaded` instead of `state=started` invokes more powerful logic about your container's state: it asserts that, not only is a container with the same *name* (or matching image and command) running, but a container with the same *configuration*.
-If anything has been changed in the container's image or the settings in your playbook -- a new version of the container's image, a different value for an environment variable, or a redeployed container that was linked to this one -- the existing container or containers will be stopped and new ones will be started with the new configuration.
-If everything is still the same, though, nothing will be done and the module will report `changed=false`, like a well-behaved Ansible citizen.
+If anything has been changed in the container's image or the settings in your playbook -- a new build of the image, a different value for an environment variable, or a redeployed container that was linked to this one -- the existing container or containers will be stopped and new ones will be started with the new configuration.
+If everything is still the same, though, nothing will be done and the module will report `changed=false`, like any other well-behaved Ansible citizen.

 Using them together lets you keep a container up to date, keep its configuration up to date, and automatically propagate container restarts to any dependent containers.
 Handy!